oleksiipchelintsev/myTaxiTestTask/README.md

 ## Task 3
 In order to enable a search for drivers by their attributes as well as car characteristics endpoints have been created ( see: findAllCarsByFilters, findAllCarsByAvailability in CarController, findAllDriversByCarFilters in DriverController).
 In these controllers is expected the input data in JSON format: then we build SQL query from JSON string, based on its properties (Jackson library was used)

-Tests to the application are not written.
-Spring Security is not provided.
-The application may contain some errors and is not fully completed.
-I have some thoughts and ideas about this application, but unfortunately I have managed to create only a rough model of it for today.
-Hopefully, You will take into consideration already made work and understand my general approach to the rest services.